 Why is Mitigating Risk for E911 Calling Compliance Necessary?

-New federal laws require Schools and Universities to ensure their campuses comply with three phases of compliance regulations that began in 2020 and took final effect on January 6th, 2022.
+New federal laws require Compliance Officers to ensure their organization complies with three phases of compliance regulations that began in 2020 and took final effect on January 6th, 2022.

-If your company owns your phone system, or you are a service provider that installs or manages business phone systems, it is highly likely you will be affected by these new regulations.
+If your organization owns your phone system, or you are a service provider that installs or manages business phone systems, it is highly likely you will be affected by these new regulations.
+Click the download button below for a free PDF guide to learn how 9Line helps mitigate E911 calling risk for compliance officers.

 Kari's Law Overview